Gadjah Mada University: International programmes

 Several faculties such as the Faculty of Cultural Sciences, Faculty of Forestry, Faculty of Agricultural Technology and Faculty of Agricultural also offer International/Dual-degree offerings at the Postgraduate level.

-Research Centers
+Research centers

 UGM has 24 university-level research and study centers:

 Achievements

 In 2013, UGM's chemistry undergraduate program received accreditation from the Royal Society of Chemistry (RSC) in the United Kingdom, the largest European-based international organization devoted to the advancement of chemical science.
 This is the first international accreditation ever received by the university and was effective from 5 March 2013 to March 2018.

 UGM currently has 96 internationally accredited programs, including those accredited by AACSB, ABET, IChemE, ASIIN, KAAB, AUN QA, IABEE, FIBAA and RSC.

 Rankings

 The university was the highest-ranked school in Indonesia for three consecutive years (from 2021 to 2023) in the QS World University Rankings.
-In 2026, it was ranked 224 in the world, this achievement was the highest ranking ever achieved by UGM in QS WUR in the last 16 years.
-As of 2025, five academic subject clusters-Arts & Humanities, Engineering & Technology, Natural Sciences, and Social Sciences & Management-have consistently ranked second nationally in Indonesia, while Life Sciences & Medicine ranked third.
+In 2027, it was ranked 206 in the world, this achievement was the highest ranking ever achieved by UGM in QS WUR in the last 17 years.
+As of 2025, five academic subject clusters—Arts & Humanities, Engineering & Technology, Natural Sciences, and Social Sciences & Management—have consistently ranked second nationally in Indonesia, while Life Sciences & Medicine ranked third..
+In 2026, the highest-ranked subject was Theology, Divinity & Religious Studies ranked 45, meanwhile in 2022 ranked 47.

-In 2022, (SDG 1: No Poverty) UGM was ranked in the top 10, in 2023 ranked 50 & in 2025 ranked 6 in the world (among 2.389 institutions) according to Times Higher Education (THE) Impact Rankings which uses seventeen criteria of Sustainable Development Goals and UGM leading in seven criteria (SDG no 1, 2, 5, 7, 8, 9 & 17).
-In the world overall assessment, UGM was ranked 72 in 2020, ranked 83 in 2021, ranked 87 in 2022 & ranked 82 in 2025.
+In 2022, (SDG 1: No Poverty) UGM was ranked in the top 10, in 2025 ranked 6, in 2026 ranked 7 the world (among 2.389 institutions) according to Times Higher Education (THE) Impact Rankings which uses seventeen criterias of Sustainable Development Goals and UGM leading or outstanding performance in eleven criterias (SDG no 1, 2, 4, 6, 7, 8, 9, 12, 14, 16 and 17).
+In the world overall assessment, UGM was ranked 72 in 2020, ranked 83 in 2021, ranked 87 in 2022, ranked 82 in 2025 and ranked 41 in 2026.

 In 2023 UGM was ranked 280–300 in the world according to QS World University Rankings: Sustainability 2023 and also ranking 383 in 2025, 1st in Indonesia.
 UGM also ranked 1st in Indonesia and Southeast Asia in the Good Governance category.